What is the Keirsey ISTP “Crafter” Personality Type?

 Crafters are hard to get to know.
 Perhaps this is because they communicate through action and show little interest in developing language skills.

-Their lack of expressiveness can isolate them at school and on the job, and even though they hang around with their kind in play, they let their actions speak for them, and their actual conversation is sparse and brief.
+Their lack of expressiveness can isolate them at school and on the job.
+Even though they hang around with their kind in play, they let their actions speak for them, and their actual conversation is sparse and brief.

 Crafters can be generous and loyal to their friends, teammates, and sidekicks.
 They often give up their evenings or weekends to help with building projects or mechanical repairs, remodeling, or working on cars or boats.